 What to Expect at the Powwow

 At the Squamish Youth Nation Powwow you can expect to see local Indigenous folk in beautiful traditional costumes and First Nations of all ages dancing in the competitions.
 There is drumming, singing and lots of merriment.
-In years with good weather, several thousand people of all backgrounds attend the event.
+Several thousand people of all backgrounds attend the event in years with good weather.

 In addition to the performances, there is a market featuring over four dozen vendors selling everything from t-shirts and scarves with Indigenous prints to dream catchers, wood carvings and other First Nations art.
-It’s a most interesting and impressive market.
+It’s an interesting and impressive market.

 At the powwow you’ll see fancy shawl dances, hoop dances and other traditional dances.
 Prize money for the various competitions ranges from $50 up to around $500.
 Competitors come from all over.